section-engineering-education/engineering-education/articles/ensemble-learning/index.md

 ### Weighted Averaging

 This technique is a variation of the averaging method.
 The difference is that, where averaging gives the models equal importance, weighted average gives greater importance to a model with greater predictive power.
 This importance is represented in terms of weights.
 These weights may be represented as decimals whose total should be equal to 1.
 Here’s an example to make it clearer.
-Using the same example as the two previous sections, suppose we have 4 models to predict car prices.
+Using the same example as the two previous sections, suppose we have four models to predict car prices.
 Their predictions are $ 5000, 8000, 7000 and 5000.
 The respective weights are 0.25, 0.1, 0.5 and 0.15.

 The final prediction will be given by: